Lucy Letby trial: Nurse thought 'not again' over baby collapse

 Child B recovered and was eventually discharged a month later, the court has heard.

-The witness could not explain why when interviewed by police in 2018 she had not mentioned an unusual discolouration in Child A's appearance, but when later questioned about Child B she said her discoloured skin was similar to her brother.
+The witness could not explain why, when interviewed by police in 2018, she had not mentioned an unusual discolouration in Child A's appearance, but when later questioned about Child B she said her discoloured skin was similar to her brother.

 She told Ben Myers KC, defending, that people on the unit were talking at the time about rashes but she was not influenced by anything anybody else said.